hussaintmg/hussaintmg/README.md

 # 👋 Hi, I'm Hussain

-🚀 **Full Stack Web Developer (Next.js)** | 🤖 **AI / ML / Deep Learning Enthusiast**
+🚀 **Full Stack Developer (Next.js)** | 🤖 **AI / ML Engineer**

-I build fast, scalable, and clean web applications using modern technologies.
-I don’t just make things “work” — I make them efficient, maintainable, and production-ready.
+I design and build high-performance web applications with a focus on scalability, clean architecture, and real-world impact.
+Not here to just “build apps” — I build systems that actually hold up.

 ---

 ## 🧠 About Me

-* 💻 Full Stack Developer specializing in **Next.js ecosystem**
+* 💻 Specialized in **Next.js full stack development**
-* ⚡ Strong focus on **performance, UX, and scalable architecture**
+* ⚡ Obsessed with **performance, clean architecture, and UX**
-* 🤖 Skilled in **AI, Machine Learning & Deep Learning**
+* 🤖 Experienced in **AI, Machine Learning & Deep Learning**
-* 🔍 Always exploring new tech and building real-world solutions
+* 🛠️ I build solutions, not just features

 ---